Welcome Home, Johnnies! The Office of Residence Life is excited you have decided to live with us in University housing this Fall!

 St. John’s has an interface with the New York State and New York City Immunization Registries.
 If you received your COVID-19 vaccination in New York State it is very likely we already have your vaccination on file and do not upload anything.

 Please note we are unable to accept these documents via mail, fax, or email.

 Please monitor your St. John’s email regularly.
-If you have additional questions, please contact your residence director or call the Office of Residence Life at 718-990-2417 Mondays to Thursdays 8:30 a.m. to 4:30 p.m.
-We are closed on Fridays part of the summer, but return on August 12th and will be open 8:30 a.m. to 3 p.m.
+If you have additional questions, please contact your residence director or call the Office of Residence Life at 718-990-2417 Mondays to Thursdays 8:30 a.m. to 4:30 p.m. and Fridays 8:30 a.m. to 3 p.m.
 We are excited for your arrival on campus!
 Welcome home!
-Office of Residence Life

 To be eligible to schedule a move-in appointment, you must first please complete all parts of your Move-in Ready Checklist on UIS.
 Once you have all green check marks, please click the “Check-in” button.